FredHutch/cohn-treemaker/README.md

 # cohn-treemaker
-WebApp to create Phylogenetic Trees from sequencing data newick files
+WebApp to create Phylogenetic Trees from sequencing data newick files and stack clonal sequences.

+### How to Launch (Locally):

+Please ensure you have streamlit installed and other necessary libraries (pandas, PyQT5, ETE3).
+Please check environment.yml & requirements.txt to check for all necessary libraries and versions!

+Run `streamlit run 1_🌿_Home.py` from root of directory after cloning the github repo to locally launch dashboard.

 ## Cohn Treemaker Web Tool